 | Flexibility | Highly adaptable to changing layouts | Limited once installed |

-| Labor Requirement | Lower initial labor, higher ongoing oversight | Higher upfront labor, lower ongoing adjustment |
+| Labor Requirement | Lower upfront labor, with regular inspection and maintenance | Higher upfront labor, with fewer layout adjustments |

-| Best Use Case | Short-term, variable work | Long-term, stable environments |
+| Best Use Case | Short-term, phased, mobile, or changing work zones | Long-term, fixed, stable work zones |

 This comparison highlights a key reality.
 The decision is not about which system is better overall.
 It is about which system aligns with the type of work being performed and the level of control required.